Wednesday January 5, 2022

 This tree grows into a mass of thin and thorny branches twirling around a trunk, so it is not a good idea to climb it.
 It grows up to 25 feet tall, but you can easily find ones in the 6-12 feet range.

 The Chickasaw Plum tree is covered with small and white fragrant flowers during spring.
 Small fruits that turn from red to yellow as it ripens can also sprout.
 You can actually eat the tart juicy plums or harvest them and turn them into jelly.
 Other animal species enjoy it as a snack as well; isn’t that cute?

-We hope you enjoyed our short but sweet take on plants you may want to consider planting in front of your home or shop.
+We hope you enjoyed your local Melbourne exterior expert's short but sweet take on plants you may want to consider planting in front of your home or shop.
 We are sure you are going to meet the right plant friends.
 And don’t forget to nurture and prune them once you have them!